 The GRE® Program and GRE Board believe that the cost of taking a GRE® test should not be a barrier to graduate study.
 Therefore, the GRE Program provides the GRE Fee Reduction Program for individuals who can demonstrate financial need, for those who are unemployed and receiving unemployment compensation, and for national programs that work with underrepresented groups.
 A GRE Fee Reduction Voucher may be used for one GRE® General Test and/or one GRE® Subject Test.
 Voucher users pay 50 percent of the regular test fee.
 Fee Reduction Vouchers cannot be combined with other offers.

-New in 2019–20: Beginning in July 2019, all test takers who receive a GRE General Test Fee Reduction voucher will also receive FREE access to the following GRE test preparation materials, a $100 value:
+All test takers who receive a GRE General Test Fee Reduction voucher also receive FREE access to the following GRE test preparation materials, a $100 value:

 - POWERPREP PLUS® Online Practice Test 1 ($40 value)